The best part about oral sedation for dental treatment is that it comes with very few side effects.

 Even though oral sedation is, for most children, problem-free, your pediatric dentist will be trained to know what signs to look for to spot trouble.
 Being monitored throughout the procedure, your child will be closely watched for any signs of issues.

 There is no such thing as sedation that doesn’t come with some sort of side effect or risk, but oral sedation for kids is about as safe as it can be.
-With the exception of rare instances or allergic reactions, your child will make it through their procedure without incident, ready to go home without any negative recollection of their dental procedure.
+With the exception of rare instances or allergic reactions, your child will be comfortable throughout their procedure and ready to go home without any negative recollection of their dental procedure.

 Oral Sedation for Your Child